 - 1. Call to report a testing irregularity or security breach IMMEDIATELY upon discovering it.
-Refer to Appendix C for IAR policy on whether to call your District Test Coordinator or ISBE Contact. - 2.
+Refer to Appendix C for IAR policy on whether to call your District Test Coordinator or Illinois State Board of Education (ISBE) Contact. - 2.
 Complete this form, if instructed to do so by your District Test Coordinator or State Contact. - 3.
 Submit this form within two school days, or according to IAR policy in Appendix C. - 4.
 Maintain a copy of the submitted form for your school files.
 Refer to Appendix C for the length of time you are required to maintain school files.